mattwarren/mattwarren.github.io/_posts/2016-12-20-Why-Exceptions-should-be-Exceptional.md

 ### Further Reading

+[Exception Cost: When to throw and when not to](https://blogs.msdn.microsoft.com/ricom/2003/12/19/exception-cost-when-to-throw-and-when-not-to/) a classic post on the subject, by '.NET Perf Guru' Rico Mariani.

 ### The stack trace of a StackTrace!!

 The full call-stack that the CLR goes through when fetching the data for the Exception `StackTrace` property